Brighton94/spatter-analysis-ml/README.md

 # Install dependencies
 pip install -e ".[dev]"

-# Run feature engineering + model training pipeline
-python src/train.py --config configs/your_config.yaml

-# Evaluate model
-python src/evaluate.py --model_path path/to/model
 ```

-**Note:** If using the devcontainer, the data directories will be created automatically on container startup.
+**Note:** If using the devcontainer, the data directory will be created automatically on container startup.

 ## HDF5 Viewer Application